A Guide To Homeowners Insurance For Veterans And Military

 2. Raise Your Deductible

 A deductible is the amount of money that the customer pays before an insurance company will give you the payout for a claim.
-If you raise your deductible to $1,000, you have the potential to save up to 24%.
+If you raise your deductible, you have the potential to save on the premium.
 The more you increase your deductible, the lower your monthly home insurance premium may be.

 3. Bundle Insurance Policies